How to Avoid Crime and Scams in Nice France

-A few simple precautions that might not be necessary back home, but here can make the difference between a great trip and a fiasco:
+Knowing what to watch out for, and taking a few simple precautions that might not be necessary back home, can make the difference between a great trip and a fiasco:

-- While in Europe, empty your your wallet/purse of things that you don’t need (photos, address book, extra credit cards, agenda, etc.) These things are a pain in the ass to replace, and are often a worse loss than the money.
+- Empty your your wallet/purse of things that you don’t need (photos, address book, extra credit cards, agenda, etc.) These things are a major pain in the ass to replace, and are often a worse loss than the money.
 Keep big bills in one of those interior money pouches… the French Riviera attracts world class pickpockets, so best to not have much of value in your pocket or purse to be picked.

 - In a sidewalk café, put one purse strap under the leg of your chair, and don’t set your wallet or phone on the table or it could get whisked away in a blink of an eye.